flast101/padding-oracle-attack-explained/index.md

 ### 4.2- Ask the Oracle

-Here, we want to perform a function that determines whether an encrypted text corresponds to PKCS7 padding valid encrypted data.
-This Oracle function will abundantly serve us in the manipulation allowing to exploit the fault due to padding.
+Here, we want a function that determines whether an encrypted text corresponds to PKCS7 padding valid encrypted data.
+It simply calls our **_pkcs7_padding_** and apply it to the AES decryption of a message.
+It plays the role of the Oracle, which is the actual server receiving the message of the communication.
+This Oracle function will be used a lots to exploit the CBC vulnerability.

 ```python
 def oracle(encrypted):